daiquocnguyen/daiquocnguyen.github.io/_pages/blog.md

 ## Quaternion with Hamilton product<a name="background"></a>

 Recently the use of hyper-complex vector space has considered on the Quaternion space [9] consisting of one real and three separate imaginary axes.
-It provides highly expressive computations through the Hamilton product compared to the Euclidean and complex spaces.
 The Quaternion space has been applied to image classification [10, 11], speech recognition [12, 13], knowledge graph [14], and natural language processing [15].
 We provide key notations and operations related to quaternion space required for later development.